kivy/buildozer/docs/source/quickstart.rst

    Don't worry, thoses files will be saved in a global directory and will be shared across the different project you'll manage with Buildozer.

 #.
-At the end, you should have an APK file in the `bin/` directory.
+At the end, you should have an APK or AAB file in the `bin/` directory.

 Run my application